thegeek-sys/Vault/Class/Cybersecurity/Internet security.md

 >![[Pasted image 20251221113612.png]]

 The idea behind Tor is that messages are repeatedly encrypted and then sent through several network nodes called onion routers (Tor relays) so that each onion router removes a layer of encryption to uncover routing instructions, and sends the message to the next router (intermediary nodes can’t know origin, destination, and contents of the message).

-Only the first router (the guard) knows the source and the last router (the exit) knows the destination (but they do not know the path)
+Only the first router (the guard) knows the source and the last router (the exit) knows the destination (but they do not know the path).
+A guard rela

 ![[Pasted image 20251221113857.png|400]]